UPDATED: JULY 25, 2022 | 1 MIN READ

 Who charges women more for auto insurance?

-In the Delaware report, data showed that females were typically charged higher rates by the majority of car insurance providers, as demonstrated in the table below.
+The Delaware report showed that females were typically charged higher rates by most car insurance providers, as demonstrated in the table below.

 Average Auto Insurance Premiums in Delaware For Men and Women By Insurer